mafrosis/jira-offline/README.md

 A few options exist:

-  1. Install globally with pip (not recommended)
+  1. Install via brew on macOS
-  2. Install into a virtualenv with pip
-  3. Pull and run the latest docker image
+  2. Pull and run the latest docker image
-  4. Clone the source code and use docker compose
+  3. Clone the source code and use docker compose

-### Install globally with pip

-    pip install jira-offline

-### Install into a virtualenv with pip
+  4. Install with pip

-    python3 -m venv jira && source jira/bin/activate
+### Use Homebrew (masOS)

+    brew tap mafrosis/jira-offline
-    pip install jira-offline
+    brew install jira-offline

 ### Docker image